danielhelfand/lab-knative-serving/workshop/content/exercises/use-service.md

 Upon creating your `Service`, a Pod hosting the container associated with your `Service` will be started up.
-If you see any Pods running as part of the output of the above command, wait for those Pods to stop running.
+If you see any Pods running as part of the output of the above command, wait for those Pods to stop running before running any more commands.

 Once you see a `No resources found` message confirming nothing is running, go ahead and make a request to the `helloworld-go` `Service` using the following `curl` command to